The scaling limit of random simple triangulations and random simple quadrangulations: Bijections for simple triangulations

 Next, add two vertices, say $A$ and $B$, within the unique face of the partial closure with degree greater than three.
-For each $c \in \cC(T)$ with $\v(c) \in \cB(T)$ and $s(c)$ undefined, identify $\v(c)$ with $A$ if $\lambda_{\rT}(c)=2$, and with $B$ if $\lambda_{\rT}(c)=3$.
+For each $c \in \cC(T)$ with $\v(c) \in \cB(T)$ and $s(c)$ undefined, identify $\v(c)$ with $A$ if $\lambda(c)=2$, and with $B$ if $\lambda(c)=3$.
 At this point, the unique face of degree greater than three is incident to $\xi,A,\xi'$ and $B$ in cyclic order.
 Finally, add a single edge between $A$ and $B$.
-The following fact, whose straightforward proof is omitted, states that the resulting planar map is $\chi(T,\xi)$. \begin{fact} The triangulation obtained from a balanced blossoming tree by iterating local closures and the one obtained by the label procedure coincide. \end{fact}
+The following fact, whose straightforward proof is omitted, states that the resulting planar map is $\chi(\rT)$.

+\begin{fact} The triangulation obtained from a balanced blossoming tree by iterating local closures and the one obtained by the label procedure coincide. \end{fact}

 The closure contains corners not present in the blossoming tree, and the new corners are labelled as follows.
-For any bud corner $c$ with $s(c)$ defined, closing $\v(c)$ may be viewed as splitting a single corner in two, and the two new corners inherit the label of the corner that was split.
+For any bud corner $c$ for which $s(c)$ isdefined, closing $\v(c)$ may be viewed as splitting a single corner in two, and the two new corners inherit the label of the corner that was split.
 An example is shown in Figure~\ref{subfig:LabelClos}; the dashed arcs denote corners that are ``split'' by the partial closure operation.
 Let $f$ be the face of $\chi(T,\xi)$ incident to $\xi$.
 Give the corner of $A$ (resp.~$B$) incident to $f$ label $0$ (resp.~$1$), and give all other corners incident to $A$ (resp.~$B$) label $1$ (resp.~$2$). \nomenclature[Lambdastar]{$\lambda^*$}{Push-forward of $\lambda_{\mathrm{T}}$ by $\chi$.} We write $\lambda^*=\lambda^*_{(T,\xi)}$ for this corner labelling of $\chi(T,\xi)$, and note that $\lambda^*:\cC(\chi(T,\xi)) \to \Z^{\ge 0}$ since we have assumed $(T,\xi)$ is balanced.
 An example of the resulting corner-labelled triangulation is depicted in Figure~\ref{subfig:LabelTrig}.

 \addtocontents{toc}{\SkipTocEntry}